leeran7/eAsel/README.md

 *React client*

 - Built using `create-react-app` and configured to work with the api.
-- Bootstrap 4.x added to `/client/public/index.html`
+- Material-UI for a clean Material Design
 - React Router